scionproto/scion/doc/dev/design/BorderRouter.rst

 Mapping of processing routines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To prevent any packet reordering on the fast-path, we map the triple of source (ISD-AS + local address), destination (ISD-AS + local address) and flowID, see the `SCION header documentation <https://github.com/scionproto/scion/blob/master/doc/protocols/scion-header.rst>`_ to a fixed processing routine using the fnv-1a hash function together with a random value which is generated on startup to prevent pre-computations of the exact mapping.
+To prevent any packet reordering on the fast-path, we map the flowID together with the full address-header, see `SCION header documentation <https://github.com/scionproto/scion/blob/master/doc/protocols/scion-header.rst>`_ to a fixed processing routine using the fnv-1a hash function together with a random value which is generated on startup to prevent pre-computations of the exact mapping.
+To mitigate the sticky-zero property of the fnv-1a hash function when hashing, we take the random value first and the flowID and address-header afterwards.

+Initial parsing in the receiver
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+To minimize the time that the receivers need to parse the fields needed to map a packet to a worker we will use a custom parse function that just parses the fields that are needed for the mapping.
+The values of those fields will be the same as if they would have been parsed with the slayers.SCION parse function.

 Slow path
 ^^^^^^^^^^^

 During processing, packets that have to follow the slow path are identified and forwarded to the slow-path processing routines.
-To do so, we hand over the current buffer to the slow-path routine together with all the information that the processing routine already computed that are required by the slow-path processing routine.
+To do so, we hand over the current buffer to the slow-path routine together with the error codes.
+Because of that the slow-path processing routine might have to redo some of the parsing if necessary.
+The original processing routine can immediately continue processing its other packets once it forwarded the slow-path packet to the slow-path routine without the need of doing anything additional compared to the usual packet processing.
 Rate limiting of slow-path operations is not implemented explicitly, but only implictily through specifying the number of slow-path processing routines in the configuration.
 In case a packet is identified to belong to the slow path but the queue of the slow path is full, the